-Mr. Bender has over forty-five years’ experience in software with a primary focus on quality assurance and testing.
+Mr. Bender has over fifty years’ experience in software with a primary focus on quality assurance and testing.
 He has consulted internationally to large and small corporations, government agencies, and the military.
 This has involved a wide range of applications including finance, billing, manufacturing, operating systems, data base management systems, communications, medical, command and control, satellite intelligence, aircraft, trains, automobiles, air traffic control, shipping, insurance, utilities, sales and distribution, education, prison management, and weather forecasting.

 The technology base for these applications includes embedded systems, mobile applications, PC-based, client-server, mid-range, mainframe, super computer, and web based applications.
 It encompasses all major programming languages and operating systems.